olivierfriard/boris_docs/index.rst

 Behaviors can be imported from a plain text file using the **Import from text file** button.
 The fields must be separated by TAB, comma (,) or semicolomn (;).
-All plain text file rows must contain the same number of fields.
+All rows must contain the same number of fields.

-The fields and will be interpreted as:
+The fields will be interpreted as:

 * field #1: event type (point or state)
 * field #2: key (case insensitive)
 * field #3: code (must be unique)
+* field #4: behavior category (empty if no category)
-* field #4: description (optional)
+* field #5: description (optional)

-All fields after the 4th will be ignored.
+All fields after the 5th will be ignored.

 BORIS will ask to select a plain text file (by default: \*.txt \*.csv \*.tsv) and whether imported behaviors should replace or be appended to the **Ethogram** table.